Gemerská Hôrka: History

-In historical records the village was first mentioned in 1413.
+In historical records, the village was first mentioned in 1413.
+Before the establishment of independent Czechoslovakia in 1918, Gemerská Hôrka was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 227 metres and covers an area of 12.794 km².

 It has a population of about 1330 people.